cloudfoundry/cc-api-v3-style-guide/README.md

 ### Currently

-Via Mark: The original impetus for the `async` flag was
+Via Mark: The original impetus for the `async` flag was:

 1. The CC API could not make a major version bump, so it needed to be an additive change.
 The hope was to move CC to be fully async-by-default
 2. Long running requests could be triggered multiple times and bring down the CC
 3. Long running requests were getting clipped by network timeouts